Abhishek543-dotcom/dataharbour/README.md

   <span style="font-size:2.5rem; vertical-align:middle; color:#2563eb;"><b>DataHarbour</b></span>
 </h1>

-This project provides a Docker-based environment for running PySpark, Hive, Delta Lake, Jupyter Notebook, Airflow, PostgreSQL, and MinIO.
-It is designed for data engineering and analytics workflows.
+This project provides a Docker-based environment for running PySpark, Hive, Delta Lake, Jupyter Notebook, Airflow, PostgreSQL, MinIO, and a built-in Service Dashboard.
+It is designed for data engineering and analytics workflows, with real-time monitoring and management of all services via the dashboard.

 ## Features
 - **PySpark:** Distributed data processing with Spark